nuuuwan/news_lk3_data/README.md

 *2024-06-05 11:47:00* · [`adaderanalk`](https://www.adaderana.lk/news/99675/indian-couple-drown-at-kirinda-beach) · `en`

-A foreign national couple have reportedly drowned while sea bathing at the Kirinda Beach.
+A foreign national couple reportedly drowned while sea bathing at the Kirinda Beach.

-Police reported that the two individuals were rescued while drowning but passed away upon admission to the hospital.
+Police reported that the two individuals were rescued while drowning after being dragged away by strong waves, but passed away upon admission to the hospital.

 The deceased are identified as a 35-year-old male and a 33-year-old female who are Indian nationals.